k-pantelidis/Option-Pricing-in-Python/README.md

   - Number of Years
   - Risk Free Rate Percentage

-As following the user may choose whether to valuate a "Put" or "Call" option.
+As following the user may choose whether to valuate a "Put" or "Call" option and the valuation method of interest.
 I have included default values for the user to test the accuracy of the valuations and see how it works.

 EXAMPLE
 --------------